 We all love food.
 No one is an exception, I guess.
-Sometimes, the foods that are rich in nutrients and easily digestible have no taste, or that the foods filled with taste miss healthy ingredients.
+Sometimes, the foods that are rich in nutrients and easily digestible have no taste, or the foods filled with taste miss healthy ingredients.
 But we can’t give up either thing, right?

 Good news for you: you don’t need to sacrifice any of those things because I am now going to share a worldwide popular recipe for idli batter, and more specifically, Idly and Chutney.